Do you dream of owning a home? Qualifying for a mortgage through financing is one of the first steps to create a bridge between hope and reality.

 - Upfront MIP.
 In order to complete the closing process on an FHA loan, an upfront MIP needs to be paid.

 - Minimum property standards.
-With all FHA loans, there are minimum property standards that must be met in order for the property to qualify for financing.
+With all FHA loans, there are minimum FHA home requirements that must be met in order for the property to qualify for financing.
 This means that not every property will allow you to qualify using FHA, and if the home you're considering is in need of repair, you'll need a different type of loan to qualify.

 Is an FHA Loan the Best Choice for You?